 Needless to say, do NOT contribute to crime in Thailand.
-Even shoplifting can be harshly punished and surveillance cameras are widespread.
+Even shoplifting and graffiti can be harshly punished.
+Surveillance cameras, both public and private, are widespread.

-Do NOT try to buy, sell, possess, use, carry, transport, store, stash, mail, smuggle, hide, help, or otherwise come into contact with drugs or people using drugs in any way, as you could also be implicated in their crime, as well as implicate those you room, work, and travel with, including the rest of us.
+Do NOT under any circumstances try to buy, sell, possess, use, carry, transport, hold, store, stash, mail, smuggle, hide, help, or otherwise come into contact with drugs or people selling or using drugs in any way, as you could also be implicated in their crime, as well as implicate those you room, work, and travel with, including the rest of us.
 Being American or ignorant of the law or language will not save you or us from severe punishment and high expense.

 Some people always travel with duct tape; most people don’t.
-Duct tape can be used for a multitude of purposes (e.g., repairing shoes and luggage, making handles, hanging clotheslines, sealing openings, waterproofing, patching water bottles, making rope, resealing food, rebinding books, marking trails, and much, much more).
+Duct tape can be used for a multitude of purposes (e.g., repairing shoes and luggage, fixing glasses, making handles, hanging clotheslines, sealing openings, waterproofing, patching water bottles, making rope, resealing food packages, rebinding books, marking trails, and much, much more).

 Check here for more info and visuals.

 Elephants are incredible animals and are the symbol of Thailand.
-Although there are no elephants in the city, there are various nearby elephant camps and sanctuaries in the province and we will have an opportunity to get up close and personal with these magnificent beasts at a beautiful sanctuary for them.
+Although there are no elephants in the city itself, there are various nearby elephant camps and sanctuaries in Chiang Mai province and we will have an opportunity to get up close and personal with these magnificent beasts at a beautiful sanctuary for them and other animals.
 We can also learn more about them, including their use and abuse in Thailand.